-An energy broker is typically going to conduct a one-time procurement exercise.
-They will shop the market for you either individually or by aggregating your volume with others and place the contract with the cheapest supplier at that time.
-They will typically take their fee or commission as a % of the unit rate they negotiate, this is often referred to as a back-end fee.
+Energy Brokers typically conduct a one-time procurement exercise.
+They will shop the market either exclusively for a client or by aggregating your volume with others and place the contract with the cheapest supplier at that time.
+They usually take their fee or commission as a % of the unit rate they negotiate, which is known as a back-end fee.

-They will continue to earn that fee on every unit of energy you consume for every year of any contract they place, so using them to secure a three-year supply contract could earn them hundreds of thousands of dollars for multiple years if your volume is large.
-Be aware that because this fee mechanism only works in deregulated (direct access markets), brokers will not compare open market supplier rates to local utility rates – which can at times be cheaper.
-Energy brokers are not known for providing ongoing support, reporting or evaluation of your position and few will invest in online technology to provide ongoing updates or administration.
+Brokers continue to earn their fee on every unit of energy you’re consuming for every year of any contract placed.
+So using them to secure a three-year supply contract could, if your volume is large, earn them hundreds of thousands of dollars for multiple years for a single procurement exercise.
+Be aware that because this fee mechanism only works in deregulated (direct access) markets, brokers will not compare open market/direct access supplier rates to local utility rates – which can, at times, be cheaper.

-It is always a good idea to speak to a few advisors to find out who can offer the range of support you need and see who provides more than just fixed-price supply contracts.
+It is always a good idea to speak to a few energy consultants and advisors to find out who can offer the range of support you need and see who provides more than just fixed-price supply contracts.
 Canny buyers understand that commodity markets move up and down, so having tools that work in both directions brings enormous value.
-Vervantis, for example, uses value-at-risk processes for clients that will measure and control the price risk of procurement accurately.
-In simple terms if markets go up, more volume is fixed to protect your position and if markets fall you can unfix and participate in falling prices, transferring extrinsic value to intrinsic in the process.
-Because everything is transacted through a physical supply agreement, the process meets normal accounting treatment.

 3. Evaluating Energy Suppliers

-Do your research well on the competitive energy suppliers that are able to price your energy requirements.
-The price you get is only as good as the supplier who provides it.
-If the supplier fails so do you, so always check their creditworthiness.
+Do your research well on competitive energy suppliers that can price your energy requirements.
+The price you get is only as reasonable as the creditworthiness of the supplier who provides it.
+If the supplier fails, so do you, so always check their financials.

 Vervantis has a 70 point checklist to evaluate energy suppliers from its quorum of over 180 vendors in North America alone.
-It is unlikely a company would want to evaluate such a large pool of vendors on its own, so you might want to choose a smaller number active in each market you are buying for, taking time to carry out due diligence on the list list to confirm their viability for inclusion in the RFP.
+It is unlikely a company would want to evaluate such a large pool of vendors on its own, so you might want to choose a smaller number active in each market you are buying.
+Be sure to take the time to carry out due diligence on the list to confirm their viability for inclusion in the RFP.

 Check the flexibility offered in their supply agreements to allow you to add or remove sites or use more or less energy than expected?
-Suppliers will normally be willing to negotiate some of these areas provided you have an attractive load, brand and good credit rating.
+Suppliers will generally be willing to negotiate some of these areas provided you have an attractive load, brand, and good credit rating.

 4. How Do I Conduct an Energy RFP?

-Thinking through the what-ifs in advance is a good place to start building your procurement strategy that will help you manage purchasing risk more effectively.
-Try to plan energy procurement way in advance of your current contract expiration.
-The closer you buy to expiration, the less opportunity you will have to find a great price.
-Rather than being able to analyze prices objectively and pick your time, you become a price taker who must transact – never a healthy position to start negotiations.
+Thinking through the what-ifs in advance is an excellent place to start when building your energy sourcing strategy and find vendors that will align with your energy procurement objectives to help you manage to purchase risk more effectively.
+Try to plan energy procurement far in advance of your existing contract expirations.
+The closer you buy to an expiration date, the less opportunity you will have to find a high price.
+Rather than being able to analyze costs objectively and pick your time, you become a price taker who must transact – never a good position to start negotiations.

-Look at the wholesale energy markets to understand the price evolution and see if now is actually the best time for you to transact (if you don’t have any access, you can view them for free here) and if the timing doesnt work, investigate an extension.
+Look at the wholesale energy markets to understand the price evolution and see if now is the best time for you to transact (if you don’t have any access, you can view them for free here) and if the timing doesn’t work, investigate an extension.

 It is worth taking some time to consider the impact energy prices could have on your business.
 How much is the energy spend as a percentage of your cost base?
 How quickly can you respond to utility price changes?
 How will changes affect your product pricing or profitability?
-How long before cost changes can be passed to customers?
-Do you need renewable energy? and so on.
+How long before customers are aware of cost changes?
+Do you need renewable energy?
+And so on.

 Always compare the price you get from competitive energy suppliers with rates available from your local utility company, they could be cheaper.
 This is rarely checked but can offer significant savings.

 Allow plenty of time for your RFP.
 Energy suppliers will want to gather your usage data from your utility company(s) to make sure they price your load accurately.
-The process of pulling utility data can take a number of weeks, so again, do not leave everything to the last minute or you will significantly reduce your options to get a competitive price.
+The process of pulling utility data can take several weeks, so again, do not leave everything to the last minute, or you will significantly reduce your options to get a competitive price.

 5. Finalizing the Agreement

-Be sure to have all your internal legal approval and sign-off processes aligned after you have negotiated supply terms, supplier pricing is typically only valid for a few hours – they won’t hold a price beyond this.
-It helps to brief those with signing authority on what is coming and make sure that any procedures or compliance steps that need to be completed are understood in advance.
+Be sure to have all your internal legal approval and sign-off processes aligned after you have negotiated supply terms.
+Supplier pricing is typically only valid for a few hours – they won’t hold a price beyond this.
+It helps to brief those with signing authority on what is coming and make sure that any procedures or compliance steps are completed and understood in advance.

 6. Get Help Where You Need It